 - Take the existing bird out of his/her cage.
 Re-arrange ALL toys and perches in that cage.
 This creates the appearance of a neutral territory, to the birds.
 Add at least one brand new item to the cage.
 If the new bird has one favourite toy/perch, add it to the cage, also.
+Move the cage to a different location.
+This can be temporary (you may move it back in the final step).
 Now, you will have a generally neutral territory with a few items recognizable to each bird.

 - Put both birds into the cage at once.
 They might argue a little bit at first, but should settle quickly.
 If at any time one bird is “ganging up” on the other, chasing him/her around the cage, separate them immediately.

 - Watch the birds actively for the first hour after introduction.
 After that, keep an eye on them during the rest of the day.

 - Continue to keep an eye on the birds through the week.
 Watch for signs of bonding including mutual preening, and sitting side-by-side.